 I found an apprenticeship advert for Aspire Training Team online and sent in my application… This was probably one of the best decisions I had ever made.

 My apprenticeship placement was actually within the Aspire Training Team office in Poole, working alongside their admin, Julie, who guided me through my tasks and supported with any queries I had.
 A couple of months in to my apprenticeship, an opportunity arose for someone to cover the maternity leave of an administration assistant’s role at Head Office (Hadland Care Group) so I thought I would apply.
 At this point I really wasn’t expecting to get the job, surely there were much better, more experienced, older candidates that would get the job?
 I just knew I wanted to progress so thought I would give it a go… and I was successful!

 I signed up to my level 3 BA qualification around the same time I started to support the marketing department more and in 2015 I was offered the role of marketing assistant.
 It is from this point where my career really began to take off.
 All of the things I was shadowing was now my responsibility.

-Since becoming the Sales and Marketing Coordinator, I have been able to watch and manage others as they complete their apprenticeships, the most recent being Lucy – the new Marketing Assistant!
+Since becoming the Sales and Marketing MAnager, I have been able to watch and manage others as they complete their apprenticeships, the most recent being Lucy – the new Marketing Assistant!

 I have recently taken the Buddy a Colleague Course and am currently working towards my level 3 in Management.
 Its great that although I am no longer an apprentice I still have all of the options to further my development with a company I know.